 In addition to Sohn, Nuttall is survived by their children, Jack and Ellis, as well as his mother and sister.

-A celebration of Geoff Nuttall’s life and contributions to Spoleto Festival USA will be part of the 2023 chamber music program.
+A celebration of Geoff Nuttall’s life and contributions to Spoleto Festival USA is part of the 2023 Festival.

 Read a loving tribute of Geoff Nuttall, written by Mena Mark Hanna, General Director of Spoleto Festival USA.